Timothy Paine House: Description and history

 The Timothy Paine House is located in northeastern Worcester, set on a 1 acre lot between Lincoln and Paine Streets in the Brittan Square area.
 It is set back from Lincoln Street, which was historically the main road between Worcester and Boston.
 It is a 2 1/2-story wood-frame structure, with a gabled roof and clapboarded exterior.
 The house's main entrance was originally on its south facade, but a new main entrance was placed on the east (Lincoln Street) facade some time after its construction.

-Timothy Paine acquired 300 acre of land in this part of Worcester in 1767, and began developing it as a country estate in 1774.
+Timothy Paine acquired 300 acre of land in this part of Worcester in 1767 and began developing it as a country estate in 1774.
 His Loyalist leanings were noted early in the American Revolution, and he was forced by a mob to resign his post as mandamus councilor to the governor.
-He eventually fled to Halifax, Nova Scotia; his son returned after American independence and recovered the property.
+While he complied and resigned his post as mandamus councilor, he continued his work as Register of Deeds for Worcester County and remained a respected member of the community during the Revolution.
+His son William, who had served for the British army as Surgeon-General, returned after American independence and inherited the property after the death of his father.
 The house was significantly enlarged and given Federal styling during his ownership.
 It passed through three more generations of Paines until 1914, when it was purchased by the local DAR chapter.